 Finally, inland canals connected Norfolk to Philadelphia, allowing a ship to travel between the two in a few hours.

-The USS Eldridge would be transferred to Greece in 1951 and sold for scrap in the 90s, but Allende's hoax would live on in our effing nightmares forever.
+The USS Eldridge was transferred to Greece in 1951 and sold for scrap during the 1990s, but Allende's hoax would live on in our effing nightmares forever.

 We Are The Mighty (WATM) celebrates service with stories that inspire.
 WATM is made in Hollywood by veterans.
 It's military life presented like never before.
 Check it out at We Are the Mighty.